 - 1. Inspect flame through observation windows. - 2.
 If the flame is unsatisfactory at either high fire or low fire, remove and clean the burner.
 Clean the burner thoroughly using a vacuum cleaner or compressed air.
-Do not use compressed air to clean the burner if cleaning is performed inside a building. - Shut down the boiler: - Follow the "To Turn Off Gas to Appliance" instructions for the boiler in Section 9 -Startup. - Do not drain the boiler unless it will be exposed to freezing temperatures.
+Do not use compressed air to clean the burner if cleaning is performed inside a building. - Shut down the boiler: - Follow the "To Turn Off Gas to Appliance" instructions for the boiler in Section 9 - Startup of the Crest Installation and Operation Manual. - Do not drain the boiler unless it will be exposed to freezing temperatures.
 If using freeze prevention fluid in system, do not drain. - 3.
+Allow time for the boiler to cool to room temperature if it has been firing. - 4.
+Remove the top access panel(s) to gain access to the gas/air manifold assembly. - Remove the gas/air manifold burner access cover (FIG. 11-2). - 6.
+Using care, remove the transition gas line from the gas/ air manifold and orifice assembly. - 7.
+Remove the orifice assembly from inside the burner. - 8.
+Remove the nuts/washers holding the burner to the gas/ air manifold assembly. - 9.
+Remove the burner baffle and the burner from the gas/ air manifold assembly.

-Allow time for the boiler to cool to room temperature if it has been firing. - Remove the top access panel to remove the gas/air manifold assembly. - 5.
-Remove the nuts securing the burner to the burner mounting plate.
-Remove the burner (FIG. 11-2). - 6.
-When replacing the burner, ensure gaskets are in good condition and positioned correctly (FIG. 11-2). - 7.
-When securing the burner mounting plate, burner, and manifold, be sure to tighten the nuts as follows: - a.
+- The burner gasket, burner, burner baffle, and gas/air manifold access cover can only be installed in one orientation.
+All of these parts will have to be re-installed correctly.
+To ensure all of these parts are re-installed correctly, align the logo on top of the gas/air manifold cover with the logo on the gas/air manifold as shown in FIG. 11-2.
+Be certain to pay close attention to the bolt pattern when re-installing the above parts. - 10.
+When replacing the burner, ensure gaskets are in good condition and positioned correctly (FIG. 11-2). - 11.
+When securing the burner and manifold, be sure to tighten the nuts as follows: - a.
 Tighten the nuts in a star pattern sequence. - b.
-When securing the burner mounting plate to the heat exchanger be sure to tighten the nuts, but DO NOT over-tighten.
-Tighten the 3/8" nuts to a torque setting of 25 ft.-lbs. - c.
-For Models 1.5, 2.0, 2.5, 3.0 and 3.5 tighten the 1/4" or 5/16" nuts, securing the burner to the cast manifold to a torque of 8 ft.-lbs and the 3/8" nuts securing the burner to the mounting plate to a torque of 25 ft.-lbs.
+Tighten the 7/16" nuts, securing the burner to the cast manifold to a torque of 8 ft.-lbs.